Skip to content

 Connect REST API to Calculator

-Modify the Lambda code so it is invoked by HTTP POST requests to your calculate() function.
+To set up your API, modify the Lambda code so it is invoked by HTTP POST requests to your calculate() function.

 Step 1: Open the AWS API Gateway console.